Back to blog

 This is where it gets interesting.
 You describe an outcome—"Increase pipeline by 20% this quarter"—and the agent builds its own task list, executes, monitors, and adapts based on results.
 It doesn't need you to define the steps.

 We're early here, but the infrastructure exists.
 Agencies building on this now have a 12–18 month head start.
+The trick is starting before the market fully matures.

 Here's what separates a high-performing agent from an expensive prompt: